-Mark Bertolini, a highly unconventional chief executive officer at health insurance provider Aetna, believes that your boss should introduce yoga classes at work.
-And I reckon you should speak to your boss and tell them all about the benefits of yoga at work.
+Mark Bertolini, chief executive officer at health insurance provider Aetna, believes we should all start doing yoga at work.

-58 year old Mark Bertolini was dressed as ever in his crisp black suit, sitting in his expansive office in Hartford, where he overseas the operations of health insurance provider Aetna.
-He didn’t wear a tie though.
-Instead, Mark Bertolini wore a metal amulet that read Sohum.
+Now, Bertolini is inspiring other employers to start giving yoga classes at work.
+He’s taken off his tie and now wears a metal amulet that read Sohum.
 In Sanskrit, Sohum means, “You and I are one with the universe.”
 It’s a mantra that is often recited in meditation.
 It’s not the sort of message you generally relate to CEOs.

 Many managers use meditation at work for themselves.
 But it’s important for the entire company to practice both yoga and meditation.